Cost of living in New Zealand

 - Coffee – NZ $ 3

-THE COST OF CARS AND SERVICING IN NEW ZEALAND
+THE COST OF CARS AND SERVICE

 Cars in New Zealand – this is not a matter of status, but a necessary and practically mandatory item for a comfortable existence.
 The cost of cars here falls in relation to its age, and much more rapidly than, for example, in Russia.
 But the prices for car maintenance can be quite high.